neeti2024/NetIntel-AI-VAPT-AI-/README.md

 # NetIntel AI

 This is a Next.js application built in Firebase Studio.
 It provides an interface for running security scans using popular open-source tools and leverages AI for report generation.
+This project, "NetIntel AI", is a web-based tool that helps users scan a target IP address or URL for vulnerabilities.
+It offers various scanning options like port scanning (Nmap), web vulnerability scanning (Nikto), and directory brute-forcing (dirb or gobuster).
+The tool runs these scans, shows the progress in real-time, and then uses AI to analyze the results.
+The AI provides a report that highlights potential vulnerabilities and suggests fixes.
+It can also chain different scanning tools together automatically.
+Finally, the user can download the generated report as a PDF
 To get started, take a look at `src/app/page.tsx`.

 ## Prerequisites